-This Green Tea & Ginger Overnight Oats recipe takes just 5 minutes to prepare so that you can have a nutritious and delicious breakfast ready to run out the door with you on those busy mornings.
+This Green Tea Ginger Overnight Oats recipe takes just 5 minutes to prepare so that you can have a nutritious and delicious breakfast ready to run out the door with you on those busy mornings.

 Antioxidant-rich Green Tea

 Food has the ability to bring us back to a special moment, and remind us that some of the greatest experiences in life are actually the most simple.

 Growing up, some of my warmest and most comforting memories started with a hot cup of tea.
 Tea was the comfort food of choice for everyone in the family